-Occasional use and access to a computer are requirements of the courses, as is use of an online file transfer service.
+Use and access to a computer are requirements of the courses, so each student must either already possess basic IT skills or be prepared to acquire them to facilitate their production of digital course folios and in the use of an online file transfer service.
 It is the student’s own responsibility to ensure they have made digital copies of all work sent in to SST, who cannot be held responsible for any hardware or software failure which results in loss of evidence of student work.
 Sewing machine access is required for all stitched textile courses.

 Average completion time for most of our course modules is around 6-8 weeks, although students can speed up or slow down within the overall course time limit to suit themselves.
 Guidance is also given on individual course descriptions for Total Course Estimated Completion times.
 SST gives these estimated completion times to aide students in course choice and facilitation of time planning, however individuals vary considerably in their work output and speed, so these time estimations can only be considered as indicative.